 Additionally, there are no Native American tribes in the United States (as of 2017) that accept a DNA test as proof for membership.
 If you do find Native American DNA in your results, you will have to do traditional research to find your Native American ancestors, and then check with the individual tribe to determine if you qualify for membership.

-If you have a high percentage of Native American (over 10%, approximately), there is a chance that Ancestry DNA will place you in a Genetic Community.
+If you have a high percentage of Native American, there is a chance that Ancestry DNA will place you in a Genetic Community (see more about this below).
 This can help give you a clue about where you got your Native American ancestry, and where to look to trace your family tree.

 There are many reasons to be curious about whether or not you have Native American ethnicity in your DNA, and how much you might have.
 No matter the reason that you are interested, I wish you the best of luck in your search.

 Are you thinking of doing a DNA test to see if you have Native American ancestors?
 If you found Native American in your DNA, were you surprised, or was it more or less than you expected?
 Were you able to trace your family tree?
 I would love to hear your story in the comments.

 Thanks for stopping by!